Mae Peshlakai

 Mae Walker Peshlakai is an American Navajo weaver, silversmith, and politician serving as a member of the Arizona House of Representatives since 2023.
-A Democrat, she represents Legislative District 7, which includes the Navajo Nation and the Hopi Tribe.
+A Democrat, she represents Legislative District 6, which includes the Navajo Nation and the Hopi Tribe.
 Peshlakai co-founded a fine arts studio with her husband in the 1970s and has engaged in local politics in Cameron, Arizona, for nearly 30 years.

 Early life

-Peshlakai grew up on the Navajo Nation and is a survivor of a boarding school.
+Peshlakai grew up on the Navajo Nation and attended an American Indian boarding school.
 Her maiden name is Walker.
 Her mother, Dorothy Walker, and her sister, Angie Maloney, are also weavers.
 As of 1997, her sister worked as a district sanitarian in Tuba City, Arizona.

 Career

 Peshlakai is a Navajo weaver, silversmith, and maker of jewelry and beadwork.
 She took up silversmithing after marrying her husband, James Peshlakai, who was a silversmith and goldsmith.
-In the early 1970s, she and James opened a fine arts studio in Flagstaff, Arizona and traveled to nearly all 50 states to give art and cultural demonstrations.
+In the early 1970s, she and James opened a fine arts studio in Flagstaff, Arizona, and traveled to nearly all 50 states to give art and cultural demonstrations.
 Their jewelry was purchased by notable figures including U.S. president Gerald Ford, The Beach Boys, and John Denver.

 In 1971, Peshlakai met Arch Gould, a patron of Navajo weavers, at a weaving demonstration.
 In 1991, she and her sister taught a summer course at the University of Hawaiʻi Lab School and gave a demonstration at the Honolulu Academy of Art's Linekona Art Center.
 They have taught weaving in the Southwest, New England, and the Pacific Northwest.
 In November 1997, the sisters demonstrated weaving and discussed Navajo culture at Gettysburg College.

 As of 1997, Peshlakai was the co-owner of Peshlakai's Consulting Service, Navajo Experience Catering Services, and was also a sheep and cattle rancher.
 She continued to own and manage her own small business as of 2023.